CameronBodine/PINGMapper/README.md

+# 🔥 CAUTION 🔥
+*This is a development branch.
+Scripts may not perform as expected, or may error out.
+Use at your own peril!!! :-)*
+###  🔥THAT IS ALL🔥

 # PING-Mapper
 {PING-Mapper is a Python interface for reading, processing, and mapping side scan sonar data from Humminbird&reg; sonar systems.}